vircadia/vircadia-docs-sphinx/docs/source/host/server-setup/windows-server.rst

 This will assign your domain with a permanent, unique identification code that registers it in the metaverse.
 Your domain will now be accessible through the Place name or your server's IP address.

 .. note:: If you did not assign a Place name, the only way to access your domain is by your server's IP address.
-However, note that when your IP address changes, so too will the address of your domain and you will need to manually restart your domain each time you change networks.
-Therefore, if you are hosting your domain on a laptop or on a computer with a frequently changing IP address, we strongly recommend that you purchase a permanent Place name for your domain.
+However, note that when your IP address changes, so too will the address of your domain.
+Therefore, if you are hosting your domain on a laptop or on a computer with a frequently changing IP address, we strongly recommend that you configure a Place name for your domain.
 Learn :doc:`how to configure a Place name <../configure-settings/place-setting>`.

 Now, your domain is officially part of the expanding metaverse!